 When it can't be avoided, they enforce that helpful little 'fasten your seatbelt' sign.

-How do you reduce the effects of airplane turbulence?
+5. How can you reduce the effects of airplane turbulence?

 The answer to dealing with airplane turbulence is very simple.